Fantasy football: Week 4 wide receiver rankings

 Sept.
-24 (UPI) -- Davante Adams, Amari Cooper, Keenan Allen, Julio Jones and Cooper Kupp top my Week 4 fantasy football wide receiver rankings for 2019.
+25 (UPI) -- Davante Adams, Amari Cooper, Keenan Allen, Julio Jones and DeAndre Hopkins top my Week 4 fantasy football wide receiver rankings for 2019.

-DeAndre Hopkins, Michael Thomas, Tyler Lockett, Brandin Cooks and Odell Beckham Jr. round out my top 10 options for Week 4.
+Cooper Kupp, Michael Thomas, Tyler Lockett, Brandin Cooks and JuJu Smith-Schuster round out my top 10 options for Week 4.

 If you don't have an elite option, there are plenty of capable pass-catchers with great Week 4 matchups.
 Check out my Week 4 add/drops article if you are in need of a new player at the position.